zakuArbor/blog/_posts/programming/2022-05-10-rust-shadow-vs-mut.md

 mov     dword ptr [rsp + 20], 0   ;let mut y: i32 = 0
 mov     dword ptr [rsp + 20], 10  ;y = y + 10
-mov     eax, dword ptr [rsp + 16] ;set register with the value of x add     eax, 10                   ;add 10 to the register mov     dword ptr [rsp + 12], eax ;store the result to rsp + 12 temporarilt seto    al                        ;no clue what that does test    al, 1                     ; jne     .LBB0_2                   ;
+mov     eax, dword ptr [rsp + 16] ;set register with the value of x add     eax, 10                   ;x + y but instead of adding the value of y it adds 10 mov     dword ptr [rsp + 12], eax ;store the result to rsp + 12 temporarily seto    al                        ;no clue what that does test    al, 1                     ; jne     .LBB0_2                   ;